Piedmont, New Hampshire

 “I’m saying no to everyone.”

-It was almost comical to watch a seventy-year-old pout.
+It was almost comical to watch a seventy-year-old woman pout.

 “You’re not being fair, Justine.
 God gave you a gift.
 Aren’t you supposed to use it?”

 “I am.
 But at His command, not my own.
-At the moment God wants me to stay right here, right now.”
+At the moment God wants me to stay in 1879.”

 “He does.”
 Try arguing with that.